Mental Illness Part 6 – Parents Need to Know About Obsessive Compulsive Disorder

 This is Part 6 of a series on Mental Illness.
 These posts are mainly directed at helping parents understand and cope better, but everyone needs more information because one day you may know someone who struggles with one of the issues I’ve addressed.
 So far I covered: An introduction to mental illness, Bipolar Disorder, Panic or Anxiety Disorder, Schizophrenia and Borderline Personality Disorder.

 Have you noticed your child experiencing anxiety over obsessive thoughts or compulsive behaviors that cause them problems with normal, daily functioning?
-These behaviors can drive you nuts and try your patience.
+These behaviors can drive you nuts and test your patience.
 They might have Obsessive-Compulsive Disorder (OCD).
 If you’ve wondered what that is, today’s post will give you the information you’ve been looking for.
 I wish I’d had it sooner.

 My source is The National Alliance on Mental Illness (nami.org).
 They are an excellent resource, offering many articles on OCD, in addition to support groups for the individual who struggles and for those who love them.